 top of page

-The Light Aircraft Pilots Licence (LAPL) course consists of a minimum training requiment of 30 flying hours* flying training consisting of 15 hours dual and 6 hours solo, followed by a flight test.
+The National Private Pilots Licence (NPPL) course consists of a minimum training requirement of 32 flying hours* flying training consisting of 22 hours dual training and 10 hours of solo training, followed by a flight test.

 • Human Performance